Big 3 vs Big 4 Consulting: How They Differ (2026)

 - You want optionality across many service lines without leaving the firm.

 A practical move from our practice cohort: if your case scores plateau below MBB threshold after 30-40 reps, the highest-ROI play is usually Strategy& or EY-Parthenon, which offer the most strategy-shaped Big 4 work and the smallest pay gap to MBB.
 Stay on top of timing with our recruiting deadlines calendar.
-For broader context, see our management consulting firms ranking, consulting career path overview, and deeper Big 4 vs MBB consulting comparison.
+For broader context, see what is MBB consulting for the Big 3 tier, types of consulting firms for the full taxonomy, MBB vs boutique vs tier 2 for a three-way split, our management consulting firms ranking, consulting career path overview, and deeper Big 4 vs MBB consulting comparison.

 - Wikipedia: Big Three (management consultancies)